Laura Garcia Karras

 40 x 30 cm

-Laura Garcia-Karras, born in 1988, is a painter whose work explores the boundaries of pictorial matter and the relationship between representation and nature.
-After studying at the La Cambre school in Brussels and the Beaux-Arts of Paris, she was honoured by the Crédit Agricole Foundation and was awarded the Prix Antoine Marin in 2018.
-Currently resident at Poush Manifesto in Aubervilliers, in 2024 she presented a solo exhibition at Mo.Co.
+Laura Garcia Karras, born in 1988, is a painter whose work explores the boundaries of pictorial matter and the relationship between representation and nature.
+After studying at La Cambre school in Brussels and Beaux-Arts de Paris, she was honored in 2018 by Crédit Agricole Foundation and awarded third prize in Prix Antoine Marin.
+She has taken part in several exhibitions in Europe and Asia.
+Her work was recently the subject of a major solo exhibition in 2024 at MO.CO.
 Montpellier Contemporain.

-Her work, focused on painting, questions the materiality of the medium through processes that blend figuration and abstraction.
-Her exploration of plant motifs, particularly flowers, goes beyond simple aesthetic representation to transcend their symbolism.
+Her paintings question materiality of the medium through processes that blend figuration and abstraction.
+Her exploration of vegetal motifs, particularly flowers, goes beyond simple aesthetic representation to transcend their symbolism.
 For her, painting becomes a space for reflection, both poetic and philosophical.
-Using techniques that combine clean surfaces and free brushstrokes, she creates compositions that play with light and depth, superimposing scalpel-cut shapes and flat areas of colour.
+Using techniques that combine clean surfaces and free brushstrokes, she creates compositions that play with light and depth, superimposing scalpel-cut shapes and flat areas of color.